ropg/pinapl/README.md

 ### Defining your own keyboards

 You can define your own keyboards for use with `input`.
 If you look at the code in `pinapl.lua`, you'll see the keyboard layouts in the beginning.
-You can add or modify a keyboard in your own code by adding a keyboard definition anywhere after the `p = require("pinapl") statement`.
+You can add or modify a keyboard in your own code by adding a keyboard definition anywhere after the `p = require("pinapl")` statement.
 The numeric keypad `pinapl` provides has the phone layout (with the `1` in the left top).
 Say you want a numeric keyboard in calculator layout (with the `7` in the left top).
 In that case, we would just have the following code after that `require` statement:

 ```lua
 p.keyboards['Calc'] = {